What Visa Do You Need to WWOOF in New Zealand

 Can I accept cash payment for my extra work on top of accommodation?

 As long as it is declared properly, you can.
 If it is just “cash under the table” it is illegal and you and your employer can be taken to court.
-Any reward for your work must be properly declared and taxed under the New Zealand tax code and the same conditions than above applies.
+Any reward for your work must be properly declared and taxed under the New Zealand tax code and the same conditions than above apply.

 This is not a complicated process to abide by but it protects employees and employers countrywide.